 Au Sable Light Station tours are scheduled Wednesday through Sunday from mid-June through the end of September or through early October (as staffing permits).
 No tours on Monday and Tuesday.
 Tours begin at 11 am and run through 4:30 pm (11 am - 12 pm - 1 pm - 2:30 pm - 3:30 pm - 4:30 pm).

-The 30-40 minute Park Ranger guided tours begin at the lighthouse east porch.
-Register at the Au Sable Maritime Museum for the next tour.
+The 30-40 minute park ranger guided tours begin at the lighthouse east porch.

 Tour fee is $3 for those 6 and older.
 Exact amount is required (no change provided).
-Fees payable inside the maritime museum.
+Fees are payable at the start of the tour.

 Light station visitors are reminded that the area includes very sandy soils, narrow sidewalks, and steps to access the buildings.